 What is an update request?

-An update request is usually a written request sent to a person you’ve communicated to before about a previously discussed matter.
+An update request is a written request sent to a person you’ve communicated to before about a previously discussed matter.

 In most cases, professionals are using email for formal update requests.

 Requesting and responding to update requests is probably the most common business writing activity for most professionals across many industries.
-This is why it’s imperative to optimize these types of work messages to meet a professional standard.

 Types of updates at work